duncanmcdonald/Dealing-With-TDA-API-Options-Data/README.md

 * Print out on your console every key/value pair in the JSON object

-* Write the retrieved JSON object to a JSON file on your local machine
+* Write the retrieved JSON object to a JSON file on your local machine.
+The file included here, option_chain.json, has an example of the output.

 If you are looking for other working code examples, I have found that these GitHub projects are a good source of working code modules for the TDA API: